jedelman8/nxos-ansible/README.md

 > Note: these steps are being done for two reasons.
 First, to ensure users can create multiple working directories such they don't always need a `library` directory local to their playbooks.
 Second, to ensure the `ansible-doc` utility works for the Cisco modules.
 This utility is covered below, but in short, it provides built-in docs for Ansible modules.
+>
+> Note: the only change in the ansible.cfg file from the default is the setting of the flag `gathering = explicit`.
+If you do not have this, you'll need to set `gather_facts: False` for each play.

 **Step 5 - Move and Edit the Authentication File**